-KHARKIV, Ukraine – Ukraine on Tuesday was reduced to calling off a Central Europe regional summit after most heads of state boycotted it over the treatment of jailed former Prime Minister Yulia Tymoshenko.
+KHARKIV, Ukraine – Ukraine on Tuesday called off a regional cooperation summit of Central and Eastern European nations that has been boycotted by most heads of state over the treatment of jailed former Prime Minister Yulia Tymoshenko.

 The Ukrainian Foreign Ministry said it decided to postpone the summit until a later date because of the leaders' inability to come.